Don't Give Candy to a Stranger

 "Don't Give Candy to a Stranger" is a song co-written and recorded by American country music artist Larry Boone.
 It was released in May 1988 as the seventh single from his self-titled debut album.
 The song peaked at number 10 on the Billboard Hot Country Singles chart.
+It was his first Top 10 Hit.
 Boone wrote the song, along with Dave Gibson and Jimbeau Hinson.